benbaptist/minecraft-wrapper/documentation/player.rst

         :arg strict: True - use ONLY the UUID as verification

-        :returns:  A 1-4 op level if the player is currently a server operator.
-Can be treated, as before, like a boolean - 'if player.isOp():', but now also adds ability to granularize with the OP level
+        :returns:  A 1-10 (or more?) op level if the player is currently a server operator.

+        Can be treated, as before, like a boolean - 'if player.isOp():', but now also adds ability to granularize with the OP level.
+Levels above 4 are reserved for wrapper.
+10 indicates owner.
+5-9 are reserved for future minecraft or wrapper levels.  pre-1.8 servers return 1.  levels above 4 are based on name only from the file "superops.txt" in the wrapper folder.
+        To assign levels, change the lines of <PlayerName>=<oplevel>
+        to your desired names.
+Player must be an actual OP before the superops.txt will have any effect.
+Op level of 10 is be required to operate permissions commands.